-- 17.1 The Cabinet or its committees may subject to rule 15.2 only hold a meeting in private (in whole or part) if notices are made available at the offices of the Council and on its website: - a) At least 28 clear days prior to the meeting of its intention to hold a private meeting containing a statement of reasons for the meeting to be held in private; - b) At least 5 working days prior to the meeting of its intention to hold the meeting in private containing a statement of reasons or the meeting to be held in private, details of any representations received by the decision making body about why the meeting should be open to the public and a statement of its response to any such representation. - 17.2 If by virtue of the date by which a meeting must be taken Rule 17.1 cannot be followed, then the meeting can only be held in private if the decision taker (if an individual) or the Chairman of the body making the decision, obtains the agreement of the Chairman of the relevant overview and Scrutiny Committee that the taking of the decision is urgent and cannot reasonably be deferred.
-In the absence of the Chairman of the relevant overview and Scrutiny Committee the agreement of the Chairman of the Council will be required.
-In the absence of both the Chairman of the relevant overview and Scrutiny Committee and the Chairman of the Council, the agreement of the Vice-Chairman of the Council will be required. - 17.3 As soon as reasonably practicable after the decision maker has obtained agreement that the making of the decision is urgent and cannot reasonably be deferred the decision maker must make available at the offices of the council and on its website a notice setting out the reasons that the meeting is urgent and cannot reasonably be deferred. - A Private Meeting of the Executive is a meeting or part of a meeting of the Executive during which the public are excluded in accordance with these rules.
+- 17.1 The Cabinet or its committees may subject to Rule 16.2 only hold a meeting in private (in whole or part) if notices are made available at the offices of the Council and on its website: - a) at least 28 clear days prior to the meeting of its intention to hold a private meeting containing a statement of reasons for the meeting to be held in private; - b) at least 5 working days prior to the meeting of its intention to hold the meeting in private containing a statement of reasons or the meeting to be held in private, details of any representations received by the decision making body about why the meeting should be open to the public and a statement of its response to any such representation. - 17.2 If by virtue of the date by which a meeting must be taken Rule 17.1 cannot be followed, then the meeting can only be held in private if the decision taker (if an individual) or the chairman of the body making the decision, obtains the agreement of the chairman of the relevant overview and scrutiny committee that the taking of the decision is urgent and cannot reasonably be deferred.
+In the absence of the chairman of the relevant overview and scrutiny committee the agreement of the Chairman of the Council will be required.
+In the absence of both the chairman of the relevant overview and scrutiny committee and the Chairman of the Council, the agreement of the Vice-Chairman of the Council will be required.

+- 17.3 As soon as reasonably practicable after the decision-maker has obtained agreement that the making of the decision is urgent and cannot reasonably be deferred the decision-maker must make available at the offices of the council and on its website a notice setting out the reasons why the meeting is urgent and cannot reasonably be deferred. - A private meeting of the Executive is a meeting or part of a meeting of the Executive during which the public are excluded in accordance with these rules.

-178. REPORT TO COUNCIL
+18. REPORT TO COUNCIL